mba2295/React-Quiz-App/README.md

 # React-Quiz-App
-BAsic Quiz app in react with authentication
+Basic Quiz app in react with authentication

+Created only using components and states.